AlexSpencer27/cursor_workflow_assistant/docs/TEST_PLAN.md

 - **Notifications:** Automated CI/CD pipelines report test results and trigger rollback if thresholds are not met.

 ## Integration Test & Feedback Emphasis
-Our approach prioritizes integration tests that validate end-to-end system behavior while providing actionable, closed-loop feedback to guide iterative improvements.
+Our approach prioritizes integration tests to validate essential system behavior and provide actionable, closed-loop feedback for the autonomous coding agent.
+We implement only the tests necessary to achieve this goal, keeping the testing footprint as lean as possible.